malcprentice/malcprentice.github.io/Project-ResearchPresentation.md

 ## Step 3: Check your notes
 * How long is your presentation?
 Do you have enough notes?
-* You need at least 9 ideas (9 steps, times, reasons, problems, solutions)
+* You need about 9 ideas
+    * 3 steps, times, reasons, problems, solutions
+    * 3 detail keywords on each step
 * If you are short, read another article!
 * Remember to keep the URL (http addresses) of the talk and article